wichers/esphome-comfoair/README.md

 # ComfoAir
-Port of ComfoAir protocol to ESPHome.io firmware supported by external_components.
+Port of ComfoAir protocol to ESPHome.io firmware, which is supported by external_components.

-Add to your yaml configuration the definition of `external_components`:
+Add the definition of `external_components` to your yaml configuration:

 ```
 external_components:
   - source: